 The vast majority of damage done to a pool occurs during the winter, or initial filling/startup.
 And not just damage to the the pool plaster, but pool equipment can be corroded too.
 Etching and corrosion are more likely to happen in cold water than warm.
 This article will explain, with the help of the Orenda App's LSI Calculator.
 It's all about the LSI.

 Cold water lowers the LSI and makes pool water more corrosive

 Remember the Langelier Saturation Index (LSI)?
-It's an index that accounts for temperature, pH, alkalinity, calcium hardness, stabilizer and TDS.
-We have test kits that test for all that stuff.... but how often do you actually test water temperature?
+It's the index that measures the saturation balance of calcium carbonate (CaCO3).
+Rather than just something you can test for, the LSI accounts for water temperature, pH, alkalinity, calcium hardness, stabilizer and TDS, and needs to be calculated.
+Our test kits can measure most of those factors...but how often do you actually test water temperature?
 Oh, you don't?
 Until we understood the LSI, neither did we.
 Well as it turns out, water temperature matters.
 A lot.
-For more information explaining pH, Alkalinity, Calcium Hardness and how they relate to the LSI, read this.
+And it's the most predictable factor of them all.

 Pool Startups almost always involve cold water

 We all need to rethink how we treat pools year round, and make sure we are within the safe range of the LSI throughout the year.
 LSI violations are the number one cause of plaster and equipment damage.
-At the risk of repeating ourselves too many times, let's leave it here: pay attention to the LSI, especially in the winter.
+At the risk of repeating ourselves too many times, let's leave it here: pay attention to the LSI year round.